Powerful earthquakes leave at least 48 dead, destroy buildings along Japan's western coast

 “Saving lives is our priority and we are fighting a battle against time,” he said.
 “It is critical that people trapped in homes get rescued immediately.”

-Firefighters were able to bring a fire under control in Wajima city which had reddened the sky with embers and smoke.

 Nuclear regulators said several nuclear plants in the region were operating normally.
-A major quake and tsunami in March 2011 caused three reactors to melt and release large amounts of radiation at a nuclear plant in northeastern Japan.
+The 2011 quake and tsunami caused three reactors to melt and release large amounts of radiation at a nuclear plant in northeastern Japan.

 News videos showed rows of collapsed houses.
 Some wooden structures were flattened and cars were overturned.
 Half-sunken ships floated in bays where tsunami waves had rolled in, leaving a muddied coastline.